Formation of Fast-spinning Neutron Stars in Close Binaries and Magnetar-driven Stripped-envelope Supernovae: Discussion

-Different from FBOTs and SLSNe, the energy released from the magnetars of GRB-SNe and SNe Ic-BL is mainly used to accelerate the ejecta rather than to power the SN emission due to more rapid energy injection of the mangetars (e.g., ref.\cite{piro2011,yu2017}).
-Thus, GRB-SN and SN Ic-BL emissions might be $^{56}$Ni-powered dominantly and could be partially powered by a magnetar central engine (e.g., ref.\cite{zhang2022}).
-The explosion energy and ejecta mass for each GRB-SN and SN Ic-BL can be estimated by fitting the lightcurves and photospheric velocity profiles near peak with the semianalytic Arnett model\cite{arnett1982}.
+{Different from FBOTs and SLSNe-I, the energy released from the magnetars of GRB-SNe and SNe Ic-BL is mainly used to accelerate the ejecta rather than to partially power the SN emission due to more rapid energy injection of the mangetars (e.g., ref.\cite{piro2011,yu2017}).
+Thus, GRB-SN and SN Ic-BL emissions might be predominantly $^{56}$Ni-powered.} The explosion energy and ejecta mass for each GRB-SN and SN Ic-BL can be estimated by fitting the lightcurves and photospheric velocity profiles near peak with the semianalytic Arnett model\cite{arnett1982}.
 The $E_{\rm{rot,i}}$ values for GRB-SNe and SNe Ic-BL are taken from ref.\cite{lv2018} and refs.\cite{lyman2016,taddia2019}, respectively, by assuming that the SN explosion energy $E_{\rm{SN}}$ is derived from the rotational energy of the magnetar.
 This assumption leads to a slight overestimation for $E_{\rm{rot,i}}$, since the explosion energy also include neutrino-powered energy which is secondary compared with the magnetar's energy injection.
-Our collected data of $E_{\rm{rot,i}}$ and $M_{\rm{ej}}$ are summarized in Supplementary Information Table \ref{table:SLSN}.
+Our collected data of $E_{\rm{rot,i}}$ and $M_{\rm{ej}}$ are summarized in Supplementary Information Table \ref{table:SLSN}. {We note that the data uncertainties of GRB-SNe and SNe Ic-BL are mainly derived from the observational measurements, while the data uncertainties of SLSNe-I and FBOTs also include the effect of model fitting.}

 The combined distributions between $E_{\rm{rot,i}}$ and $M_{\rm{ej}}$ of these magnetar-driven SESNe, displayed in Figure \ref{fig:M_ej_E_rot_MainText}, have a Pearson correlation coefficient of $\rho=0.834$, indicating a very strong universal correlation.